tnichols217/notes/APArt/Piece Descriptions.md

 ## Materials
 1. THE EYE OF THE KIT: Blender 3D, subserf workflow for general forms, cycles render engine
-2. Procedural deformation and textures for details on screws, cymbals, and
+2. Procedural deformation and textures for details on screws, cymbals, and legs

 ## Processes